 Option 1: Campus Walk

-In Seattle in Spring?
-Go to the University of Washington campus to walk through its famous cherry trees on the Quad part of campus.
+Go to the University of Washington campus to walk through its famous cherry blossoms on the Quad part of campus.

 Option 2: Beaches